sethkor/s3kor/README.md

 ## Remove - rm
 ```
   -q, --quiet            Does not display the operations performed from the specified command.
-      --recursive        Recurisvley delete
+  -r, --recursive        Recurisvley delete
       --all-versions     Delete all versions
 ```